 Capp, his wife, and their children chose Lakewood for their new home.

-Hudson House, Olivella’s, and Jarams Donuts became fast favorites.
-As did the Dallas Museum of Art, and for the kids, the Dallas World Aquarium and Klyde Warren Park.
+Hudson House, Olivella’s, and Jarams Donuts became fast favorites, as did the Dallas Museum of Art, the Dallas World Aquarium, and Klyde Warren Park.

 To be clear, Milton & King is not your grandparents’ wallpaper.
 The company has found success working with artists to create digital designs, and on the wall, the look is reminiscent of a mural.
 And Capp would love to create a Dallas-specific design.

-Two printers run from six o’clock in the morning until seven o’clock at night most days, producing 120 rolls of designer wallpaper per-day, per-machine.
-And demand is so great that a third printer is on the way.
-Customers can browse through roughly 17-hundred samples on the website — https://www.miltonandking.com/, or, visit the showroom at 900 Dragon Street.
+Two printers run from six o’clock in the morning until seven o’clock at night most days, producing 120 rolls of designer wallpaper per day per machine.
+Demand is so great that a third printer is on the way.
+Customers can browse through roughly 1,700 samples online or visit the showroom at 900 Dragon Street.
 From the people he’s met so far, he describes Dallas as friendly, relaxed, and sophisticated.